ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Profile name: coap_edhoc_oscore
-* Profile Description: Profile for delegating client authentication and authorization in a constrained environment by establishing an OSCORE Security Context {{RFC8613}} between resource-constrained nodes, through the execution of the authenticated key establishment protocol EDHOC {{I-D.ietf-lake-edhoc}}.
+* Profile Description: Profile for delegating client authentication and authorization in a constrained environment by establishing an OSCORE Security Context {{RFC8613}} between resource-constrained nodes, through the execution of the authenticated key establishment protocol EDHOC {{RFC9528}}.
 * Profile ID:  TBD (value between 1 and 255)
 * Change Controller: IESG
 * Reference:  {{&SELF}}